cristiansteib/GPS-neo-6m/readme.md

 # GPS Library Arduino
+[Website](https://cristiansteib.github.io/Gps-neo-6m) - More info, and you can leave a comment.
 ### Protocol NMEA
  NMEA consists of sentences, the first word of which, called a data type, defines the interpretation of the rest of the sentence.
  There are many sentences in the NMEA standard for all kinds of devices that may be used in a Marine environment.
 Someones are this: